WindowsVista42/Quark-Engine/README.md

 The wiki can be found [here](https://github.com/WindowsVista42/Quark-Engine/wiki) and covers broad, technical information, as well as my thoughts on the project.

 ## Features
-- High-performance renderer using Vulkan
+- High-performance forward renderer using Vulkan
 - Material batching system using indirect draw calls
 - Bitset-based entity component system
 - GLSL language extension / transpiler